britneyb55/neighborhood-library/README.md

         }

-After that we are redirect to the neighborhood Library home page However we want to see the books that are check out and if book 20 if still check out.
+After that we are redirect to the neighborhood Library home page However we want to see the list of  books that are currently check out and if book id 20 is check out.

-We enter option 2
+- We enter option 2

-We see that book id of 20 is check out by Liz.
+The image below illustrated that the book id of 20 is currently check out by Liz.

 ![Home screen](images/showcheckout.jpeg)

 However we want to check in the book and to do this we enter c.
+Then we enter the book id.

-And enter the book  id Liz checked out.
+- Enter c
-Enter 20
+- Enter 20

-We are then redirect to the neighborhood Library home page
+Finally when we are finish we are then redirect to the neighborhood Library home page

 ![Home screen](images/checkin.jpeg)

 ![Home screen](images/neighborhood.jpeg)